Hinduism and abortion

 Abortion in Hinduism, while generally considered reprehensible by traditional Hindu scriptures and the guiding precept of non-injury, can be interpreted equivocally within the vast spectrum of Hindu beliefs and texts and ultimately depends on individual context.
 The Mahanarayana Upanishad lists abortion with actions such as breaking one's vow of chastity.
 Some Hindu scriptures assert that "abortion is a worse sin than killing one's parents" and another text says that "a woman who aborts her child will lose her status".
 In general, Hinduism teaches the guiding principle of Ahimsa, abstention from causing harm or injury to all living beings, which serves as the root of the ethic of non-violence.
 However, in the modern context, individual decision-making may be guided by this precept of least harm as it relates to fetus, parents, and society.

 Hindu texts such as the Mahabharata, the Bhagavad Gita and the Ramayana, as well as scholars disagree about what the principles of Ahimsa dictate when one is faced with situations that require self-defense or self-study.
 The precept of "non-injury" or ahimsa has evolved in its meaning throughout the history of Hindu ideology and literature.
 For example, some Hindu texts, such as the Rigveda or later the Sushruta Samhita, allow meat consumption while late Vedic texts condemn all killing.

-Hindu texts such as the Bhagavad Gita argue that the soul is neither born, nor does it die; so-called "sin" cannot touch those who dedicate their actions to duty and devotion to Brahma (thus seated in the Absolute Truth), like a lotus leaf is untouched by water.